JakefromSparr/Nous/logs/improvements.md

 - Routed pull-thread to new QuestionEngine so tiered questions progress correctly.
 - Fixed Tempt Fate handler and UI labels to prevent undefined choices.
 - Hard-wired local decks to remove fetch dependency and speed up tests.
+- Stripped comments from question decks so pull-thread loads Tier 1 questions.